MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/StoreOperationsAssistClienteling/BusinessUnit.md

 ms.author: anbichse
 ---

-# Business Unit in Store Operations Assist Clienteling
+# Business Unit in StoreOperationsAssistClienteling

 Business, division, or department in the Microsoft Dynamics 365 database.